gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 as a Geo node and set up the database replication, the next steps can be summed up to:

-- configure the primary node
+1. Configure the primary node
-- replicate some required configurations between the primary and the secondaries
+1. Replicate some required configurations between the primary and the secondaries
-- start GitLab in the secondary node's machine
+1. Start GitLab in the secondary node's machine
-- configure every secondary node in the primary's Admin screen
+1. Configure every secondary node in the primary's Admin screen

 After GitLab's instance is online and defined in **Geo Nodes** admin screen, new data will start to be automatically replicated, but you still need to copy